SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 ```

-A word about union: when the implementation of the language is based on offsets to access instance variables, the union should make sure that the locations of inherited instance variables are kept ordered compared to the superclass.
+A word about the union of instance variables: when the implementation of the language is based on offsets to access instance variables, the union should make sure that the locations of inherited instance variables are kept ordered compared to the superclass.
 In general, we want to be able to apply methods of the superclass to subclasses without copying them down and recompiling them.
 Indeed if a method uses a variable at a given position in the instance variable lists, applying this method to instances of subclasses should work.
 In the implementation proposed next chapter, we will use accessors and will not support direct access to instance variables from a method body.

 #### Method lookup